Fall may just be starting, but now is the time to ask yourself a question.

 But how do you find the areas of your home that are sucking energy—and what can you do about them?
 Frost King’s How-To Video Series tackled this question with a video from the Handy Guys that shows how a few simple, inexpensive tests can help you find air leaks around your windows and doors and seal them up before cold weather arrives.

-Put your home to the test—and do some easy DIY fixes that will keep you and your family more comfortable (and your heating bills lower) all summer long.
+Put your home to the test—and do some easy DIY fixes that will keep you and your family more comfortable (and your heating bills lower) all winter long.

 Test #1: The Special Delivery Test